vitabaks/postgresql_cluster/console/service/README.md

-# PostgeSQL Cluster Console API service
+# PostgreSQL Cluster Console API service

 Server-side component for PostgreSQL Cluster Console.
 This REST service implements the API for UI integration.